Canarian Arts & Culture

 Martín Chirino is widely considered to be one of the most significant Spanish sculptors of the 20th century.
 Born in Las Palmas de Gran Canaria in 1925, he spent time in Africa as a young man, including Morocco and Senegal, and this influence can be seen especially in some of his earlier pieces.
 Chirino’s giant, mainly bronze sculptures are on view throughout the islands.
-They include Espiral (1999) in Santa Cruz de Tenerife; El Pensador (2002), gracing the grounds of the University of Las Palmas de Gran Canaria; and perhaps most easily viewed of all, Lady Harimaguada (1999), on Avenia Maritima in Las Palmas de Gran Canaria.
-For more information and images of his art work, see www.martinchirino.com.
+They include Espiral (1999) in Santa Cruz de Tenerife; El pensador (2002), gracing the grounds of the University of Las Palmas de Gran Canaria; and perhaps most easily viewed of all, Lady harimaguada (1999), on Avenida Maritima in Las Palmas de Gran Canaria.
+For more information and images of his artwork, see www.martinchirino.com.

 Feature: Los Sabandeños

-The Canaries’ best-loved folk group, Los Sabandeños, has been singing and strumming since 1966, when these Tinerfeños banded together in an effort to recover and popularise Canary culture across the islands.
-It’s impossible to quantify the effects this group of nearly 25 men (including a few new recruits) has had on the islands.
+The Canaries’ best-loved folk group, Los Sabandeños, has been singing and strumming since 1966, when these tinerfeños banded together in an effort to recover and popularise Canary culture across the islands.
+It’s impossible to quantify the effect this group of nearly 25 men (including a few new recruits) has had on the islands.
 Suffice to say, they have a statue in their honour in Punta de Hidalgo, Tenerife, and (at last count) seven streets named after them.
-Their CDs of light, melodic music are widely available; look for their greatest hits compilation 60 Canciones de Oro (2012).
+Their collections of light, melodic music are widely available; look for their greatest hits compilation 60 Canciones de Oro (2012).

 Feature: Street Parties, Canarian-Style